 #4 How About a Daily Multivitamin?

 A daily multivitamin can help to “fill the gaps” of any potential nutrients missing from a dancer’s diet.
-Since multivitamins, along with other supplements, don’t contain the intact fibers and biochemical markers that whole fruits and veggies provide, you’ll still want to prioritize an abundance of fruits & veggies in your weekly meal plan.
+Since multivitamins and other supplements don’t contain the intact fibers and biochemical markers that whole fruits and veggies provide, you’ll still want to prioritize an abundance of fruits & veggies in your weekly meal plan.
 This is especially true for “Super Greens” and “Green Powders.”
 Most are expensive and lack the intact nutrients found in whole vegetables.
 Here are a few helpful articles that dive into balanced meal planning for dancers:

 #5: How About Protein Powders?

-While no evidence supports the use of protein powders for the enhancement of your muscle’s response to training, protein powders can be a reliable way to support a dancer’s recovery if busy schedules make it tough to incorporate adequate amounts of high-protein foods throughout the day.
+While no evidence supports the use of protein powders to enhance your muscle’s response to training, protein powders can be a reliable way to support a dancer’s recovery if busy schedules make it tough to incorporate adequate amounts of high-protein foods throughout the day.

 To learn more about protein supplements for dancers, click here.
-Utilizing a food-first approach is always encouraged and will be your most economical option long term.
-Eating a variety of protein-rich foods throughout the day (such as beans, lentils, poultry, fish, eggs, yogurt, nuts, and seeds) can meet a dancer’s protein needs without having to rely on expensive supplements.
+Utilizing a food-first approach is always encouraged and will be your most economical option.
+Eating a variety of protein-rich foods throughout the day (such as beans, lentils, poultry, fish, eggs, yogurt, nuts, and seeds) can meet a dancer’s protein needs without relying on expensive supplements.
 If you are considering a supplement, choose a third-party tested plant or whey protein powder and aim for no more than one supplement per day or a few per week.

 The Bottom Line:

-Generally, supplements are not needed if your diet is well-planned and consists of a variety of plant-based and/or animal-based whole foods.
-Poorly planned and calorically restrictive diets can risk deficiencies that diminish health and ultimately performance.
-On the flip side, taking mega doses of one vitamin or mineral can result in a deficiency of another, simply because the two literally compete for absorption.
+Generally, supplements are unnecessary if your diet is well-planned and consists of a variety of plant-based or animal-based whole foods.
+Calorically restrictive diets can risk deficiencies that diminish health and ultimately performance.
+On the flip side, taking mega doses of one vitamin or mineral can result in deficiency of another, simply because the two compete for absorption.
 Before starting any new supplement, ask a medical professional, such as a licensed Registered Dietitian Nutritionist for advice.

 References: